1940 All-Ireland Senior Football Championship: Leinster Championship format change

 A reduced amount of counties in the championship of 1940.

 Munster Championship format change

 There is normal format of 2 Quarter-finals vs 2 Semi-finals in place.
+Limerick played final match until 1943 took a 2-year break.

 All Ireland semi-finals system

 The All-Ireland Senior Football Championship was run on a provincial basis as usual in rotation of every 3rd year, with the four winners from Connacht, Leinster, Munster and Ulster advancing to the All-Ireland semi-finals.
 The draw for these games was as follows: